 Malcolm has been active in the sustainable scene for over 33 years.
 He co-founded New Zealand’s first permaculture eco-village in 1986, and was a foundation member of the New Zealand Sustainable Business Network.
 He has been awarded the Green Ribbon Award from the Ministry for the Environment, plus two environmental awards from the Auckland Regional Council while invited to be part of the World Class New Zealand International Network.
 Malcolm was the joint winner of the Sustainability Champion Award at the NZI National Sustainable Business Network Awards in 2014.

 For two years Malcolm appeared on TVNZ as ‘ecoman’, giving advice on how to ‘green up’ your life.
 As well as an astute businessman, champion of strong communities, Malcolm is still a keen organic gardener.
+He is a regular contributor on Saturday Morning with Jack Tame on Newstalk ZB.

 In 2013 he released his book called ‘ecoman’ which encompasses his personal, philanthropic and entrepreneurial life, the 20 years of ecostore’s remarkable development and his courage to take on the multinationals and create safer plant based products for our health that really work.